 ,

-and plotting along with and in Figure 8.2.8, we see how much better the degree approximation is than the tangent line approximation.
+and by plotting along with and in Figure 8.2.6, we see how much better the degree approximation is than the tangent line approximation.

-using the degree Taylor approximation of the sine function at .
-Furthermore, as we saw in Section 8.1, the degree Taylor approximation of provides us with the estimate
+the degree Taylor approximation of the sine function at .

 In all of our work so far in Chapter 8, we have focused on approximating functions such as ,,, and near .
 But we could instead be interested in the behavior of some function near , or be interested in a function that wasn’t even defined at .
-Thus, we next consider how we can generalize our earlier work to Taylor polynomial approximations centered at any value .
+Thus, we next generalize our earlier work to Taylor polynomial approximations centered at any value .

 that satisfies for values near .
 Provided that has a second derivative at , we can build a quadratic approximation near for , similar to the one we found at for in Activity 8.1.3.
 In addition, as long as has a third derivative at , we can even find a cubic approximation (just as we did at in Activity 8.1.4), and so on.